SaltireSequence/javascript-challenge/README.md

 2. Inside my created repository, I created a directory for the Javascript challenge.
 Used the folder names to correspond to the challenges: **UFO-level-1** and **UFO-level-2**.

-4. Add your **html** files to this folder as well as your static folder containing your javascript.
+4. Added my **html** files to this folder as well as my static folder containing your javascript.
 This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.
+5. Pushed the above changes to GitHub.

 ### UFO Level 1: Automatic Table and Date Search (Required)